lifeBalance/knk_solutions/ch14/exercises/README.md

 (b) `MEDIAN(x,y,z)` - Finds the median of `x`, `y` and `z`.

 (c) `POLYNOMIAL(x)` - Computes the polynomial 3x<sup>5</sup> + 2x<sup>4</sup> - 5x<sup>3</sup> - x<sup>2</sup> + 7x - 6.

+## Exercise 10
+Functions can often --but not always-- be written as parameterized macros.
+Discuss what characteristics of a function would make it unsuitable as a macro.

+**Answer**: Several characteristics of macros make them a bad choice for using them as a replacement for functions:

+* Macro arguments are not type checked.
+* It's not possible to create pointers to function-like macros.
+* A macro may evaluate its arguments more than once so if we want to pass arguments with side effects, that's a problem.